 The Kingdom Hearts series celebrated its 20th anniversary this weekend, and Square Enix had decided to celebrate this anniversary as it should.
 A video event with great fanfare was the occasion for the publisher to announce the release of two mobile games, Kingdom Hearts Union x Dark Road and Kingdom Hearts Missing-Link, but above all the arrival (on an unknown date) of kingdom hearts 4.

 This saga has, since the first episode, an incomparable magical aura: it looks like a childhood dream come true, in which all the heroes can rub shoulders, a dream that the arrival (desired and logical) of Sora in Super Smash Bros Ultimate seems to perpetuate.
 During these twenty years, the saga has been particularly prolific, since there will be no less than twenty episodes with the two moving parts to come, including the compilations.
-A rather ironic situation when we know that Tetsuya Nomuradirector/concept designer/screenwriter of the game, wasn’t sure if he could do a sequel when the first part came out.
+A rather ironic situation when we know that Tetsuya Nomuradirector/concept designer/screenwriter of the game, wasn’t sure if he might do a sequel when the first part came out.

 The result is a real problem: how to synthesize the whole story for the uninitiated, and even for the initiated, many of whom will probably not have played all the opuses, or will not remember the details of games from 20 years ago.